-And what I'm seeing what I'm starting to see in this agency is what we refer to in the private equity business as an Oldco/Newco strategy, which is that we have an enormous portfolio.
-We have limited resources, time and energy and it seems that a significant insignificant imbalance of our resources and energy and time is being focused on a small number of resources versus the entire portfolio.
-And what I'm seeing is a starving out of the rest of the portfolio.
+And what I'm seeing -- what I'm starting to see in this agency is what we refer to in the private equity business Oldco/Newco as an strategy, which is that we have an enormous portfolio.
+We have limited resources, time and energy and it seems that a significant insignificant imbalance of our resources energy and time is being focused on a small number of resources versus the entire portfolio. what I'm seeing is a starving out of the rest of the portfolio.
 And that's a strategy that has no business in the public housing space.

 CHAIRMAN ALBERT: Commissioner, I really appreciate your comments.
 What would be your recommendation as to how we deal with these interim controls?

-COMMISSIONER SLOVER: So my recommendation would be so on Park Morton the original position of the authority was that based on the environmental conditions that we should change positions and then we should do a we should clear the site and do a demolition of the
+recommendation would be -- so on Park Morton the original position of the authority was that based on the environmental conditions that we should change positions and then we should do a -- we should clear the site and do a demolition of the